-Please note that in some regions, the broker must submit instructions to our clearing agents earlier than the deadlines typically announced within the offer documents.
+Please note that in some regions, we must submit instructions to our clearing agents earlier than the deadlines typically announced within the offer documents.
 This is typically the case in regions where instructions may not be submitted electronically.
-In order to ensure processing of voluntary corporate actions, the deadlines by region are as follows
+To ensure processing of voluntary corporate actions, please note the deadlines by region.

-Canadian corporate actions: The broker does not currently support elections submitted via Guaranteed Delivery.
-All shares being elected on must be settled by the broker's stated election deadline.
+We do not currently support elections submitted via Guaranteed Delivery.
+All elected shares must be settled by the broker's stated election deadline.

-Instructions submitted after the above stated deadlines will be handled on a best-efforts basis.
+Instructions submitted after the above stated deadlines are handled on a “best-efforts” basis.

-Canadian Redemptions: For Canadian securities which offer a monthly redemption / retraction privilege, holders should submit a ticket to the broker with instructions to submit their shares.
+Canadian Redemptions: For Canadian securities that offer a monthly redemption / retraction privilege, holders should submit a Web Ticket with instructions to submit their shares.
 Tickets should include the security symbol and exact quantity you wish to submit for redemption / retraction.
-Monthly redemption / retraction information will not be provided in the Corporate Action Election Tool.
+Monthly redemption / retraction information is not provided in the Voluntary Corporate Action Tool.

-US / Canada Warrants: Customers requesting to exercise US or Canadian warrants should submit a Customer Service ticket stating the name/symbol of the warrant, the quantity of shares and the intended action (i.e. exercise).
+US / Canada Warrants: Clients requesting to exercise US or Canadian warrants should submit a Web Ticket stating the name/symbol of the warrant, the quantity of shares and the intended action (i.e. exercise).
 The broker will pass through all associated exercise costs to the customer upon completion of the request.
 US or Canadian warrants are not eligible for auto-exercise at expiration.
 Warrants remaining in an account at expiration will be removed as worthless.

 US Issues Only Exercising Appraisal Rights: If a client wishes to exercise appraisal rights on a proposed merger consideration, the request should be submitted via the Portal Secure Message Center.